 Learning at Work courses start in January and September and offer flexibility in your study programme so you can work at your own pace, in your own time.
-An undergraduate course must be completed within 8 years and a postgraduate course in 5 years.
-Most of our students complete our qualifications within 3 years.
+Most of our students complete our qualifications within 1.5 to 3 years.

 Using Recognition of Prior Learning (RPL)

 You can use Recognition of Prior Learning (RPL) to complete the course quicker – typically in 18 months to 3 years for undergraduate courses and 12–18 months for postgraduate courses.

 With RPL, you use the learning you have gained from training courses, employment, voluntary work, private study and previous attendance at college and university towards your degree.

 You can use RPL for up to two thirds of the credits you need for your degree.
 This equates to: